cortex-js/cortexjs.io/docs/compute-engine/50-math-json.md

 - If using latin characters, the first character of a constant should be an uppercase letter `A`-`Z`

-- If a constant name is made up of several words, use camelCase.
+- If the name of a constant is made up of several words, use PascalCase.
 For example `"SpeedOfLight"`

 ### Function Names Naming Convention

 - The name of the functions in the MathJSON Standard Library starts with an uppercase letter `A`-`Z`.
-For example `"Sin"`, `"Fold"`.
+For example `"Sin"`, `"Reduce"`.

 - The name of your own functions can start with a lowercase or uppercase letter.

-- If a function name is made up of several words, use camelCase.
-For example `"InverseFunction"`
+- If the name of a function is made up of several words, use PascalCase or camelCase.
+For example `"InverseFunction"` or `"inverseFunction"`.

 ### LaTeX Rendering Conventions